coala/documentation/Users/toml_config.rst

  inherits = [ 'all', 'java']

-You can use this syntax to specify multiple inheritance The same is coafile appears as
+You can use this syntax to specify multiple inheritance The same in coafile format appears as

 .. code::